QuickBase/interview-demos/fullstack/expense-requests/README.md

 Plan on **3–4 hours** of focused time.
 There's no hard limit.
 We look at how clearly you build and explain your work, not how much you finish.
 A small, well-built solution scores well.

 Use any stack — any frontend (or plain JS) and any backend you like.
 In-memory storage is fine (no database needed), and no external services or accounts are needed.
-A plain list/detail/form UI is expected (no data-grid library), and please don't use a ready-made form builder or workflow engine that implements the core form or approval behavior for you.
+A simple list/detail/form UI is expected (a data-grid library isn't necessary), and please don't use a ready-made form builder or workflow engine that implements the core form or approval behavior for you.

-Keep the UI plain — minimal styling is fine.
+Keep the UI simple — minimal styling is fine.

 ## AI use